Rik Mayall: 2000s

 Mayall voiced Edwin in the BBC show Shoebox Zoo.
-In September 2005, he released an 'in-character' semi-fictionalised autobiography titled Bigger than Hitler, Better than Christ (ISBN 0-00-720727-1).
+In September 2005, he released an 'in-character' semi-fictionalised autobiography titled Bigger than Hitler – Better than Christ (ISBN 0-00-720727-1).
 At the same time, he starred in a new series for ITV, All About George.
 In 2006, Mayall reprised the role of Alan B'Stard in the play The New Statesman 2006: Blair B'stard Project, written by Marks and Gran.
 By this time B'Stard had left the floundering Conservatives and become a Labour MP.
 In 2007, following a successful two-month run in London's West End at the Trafalgar Studios, a heavily re-written version toured theatres nationwide, with Marks and Gran constantly updating the script to keep it topical.
 However, Mayall succumbed to chronic fatigue and flu in May 2007 and withdrew from the show.
 Alan B'Stard was played by his understudy, Mike Sherman during his hiatus.

-Mayall was cast as the poltergeist Peeves in Harry Potter and the Philosopher's Stone (2001), the first of the Harry Potter films, although all of his scenes were cut from the film.
-He had not been made aware that his scenes had been cut until the full film was officially unveiled at the premiere.
-During filming, the children in the cast were unable to suppress their giggles when he was filming and would corpse.
-Since Mayall's death there has been an outcry for the release of this footage from his fans.
-He told the story of this hiring/firing on his second website blog for his film, Evil Calls: The Raven (2008).
+Mayall would be cast in Evil Calls: The Raven (2008).
 For Evil Calls, Mayall's role as Winston the Butler was shot in 2002, when the film was titled Alone in the Dark.
 The film was not completed until 2008, and was released under its new Evil Calls title to distance it from the Alone in the Dark computer game film.

 Mayall provided the voice of the Andrex puppy in the TV commercials for Andrex toilet paper, and also had a voice part in the Domestos cleaning product adverts.
-He performed the voice of King Arthur in the children's television cartoon series, King Arthur's Disasters, alongside Matt Lucas who plays Merlin.
+He performed the voice of King Arthur in the children's television cartoon series King Arthur's Disasters, alongside Matt Lucas who plays Merlin, Morwenna Banks as Guinevere, and Phil Cornwell as Sir Lancelot.
 Mayall also had a recurring role in the Channel Five remake of the lighthearted drama series, Minder.
 He also provided the voice of Cufflingk in the 2005 animated film Valiant.

-In September 2009, Mayall played a supporting role in the television programme Midsomer Murders—shown on ITV1 and made by Meridian Broadcasting—as David Roper, a recovering party animal and tenuous friend of the families in and around Chettham Park House.
+In September 2009, Mayall played a supporting role in the television programme Midsomer Murders - shown on ITV1 and made by Meridian Broadcasting - as David Roper, a recovering party animal and tenuous friend of the families in and around Chettham Park House.